-William Clerke is a South African qualified lawyer and senior associate in the Construction & Engineering group of the London office.
+William Clerke is a senior associate in the Construction & Engineering group of the London office.
 He has substantial experience across a broad range of dispute resolution including litigation, arbitration, mediation and adjudication.
-He advises clients, which include employers, contractors, sub-contractors insurers and consultants in relation to disputes concerning matters such as defective works, delays, final accounts and professional negligence under a variety of forms of construction contracts.
+He advises clients, which include employers, contractors, sub-contractors, consultants and insurers in relation to construction-related disputes concerning matters such as defective works, delay and cost overruns and professional negligence under a variety of forms of construction contracts.

 William has broad international experience and has advised in relation to large construction projects in Europe, the Middle East, the Caribbean, and Sub-Saharan Africa.
-He has a particular interest in renewable energy projects.
-He has worked on various high profile and complex cases under different arbitration rules including ICC and LCIA rules and also on matters before the High Court.
+He has a particular interest in renewable energy projects, including wind and solar.
+He has also worked on various high profile and complex construction and engineering disputes under different arbitration rules including ICC and LCIA rules and also on matters before the High Court and Court of Appeal in the England and Wales, as well as the Constitutional Court in South Africa.

 William joined Mayer Brown in 2016 as an associate and was made up to senior associate in 2018.
 Prior to that, he worked at an international law firm in Johannesburg and Cape Town, South Africa.
 He is dual qualified in England and Wales and South Africa.